byte4RR4Y/rock-4se-kalislim/README.md

      password:__toor
 -----------------

-The image size is 6.6 GB and the system will grow root filesystem on first boot This image is for everyone who wants to build an own kali system.
+The image size is 6.6 GB and the system will grow root filesystem on first boot.
+This image is for everyone who wants to build an own kali system.

 SD-Card Image: <a href="https://drive.google.com/file/d/1BOyGpIJ7IipX4Q8jHgdS3suF2J1dSA4I/view?usp=sharing">kali-slim-xfce-2023-05-14.img.xz</a> (1.4 GB)